ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

 The Cytronex C1 is a very high-quality e-bike conversion kit.
 It’s quite expensive, but most of the parts are designed and manufactured here in the UK.
 You can also customise your kit and get the motor built into a wide choice of very high-quality rims.
-Cytronex also offer an installation service, or you can choose a new bike from their list and they will supply the bike with the kit already fitted.
+Cytronex also offers an installation service, or you can choose a new bike from their list and they will supply the bike with the kit already fitted.

 It’s very smooth, very quiet and the pedal assist system works flawlessly.
 It’s unlike any other hub-motor PAS system I’ve come across and works incredibly well.